-1. Physical Abuse: Any injury that does not fit with the explanation given or within what is considered normal for a person of that age should be treated suspiciously.
-Not seeking medical attention for an obvious injury may be a cause for concern.

-2. Neglect: The lack of adequate food, lack of appropriate clothing, lack of supervision, lack of protection and/or being left alone.

-Emotional Abuse: Lack of confidence and self-esteem, being withdrawn and anxious; being demanding and attention seeking; poor communication skills.

-4. Sexual Abuse: Sexual knowledge inappropriate for the age of the child or young person; sexualised behaviour.
+- 1. Physical: Any injury that does not fit with the explanation given or within what is considered normal for a person of that age should be treated suspiciously.
+Not seeking medical attention for an obvious injury may be a cause for concern. - 2.
+Neglect: The lack of adequate food, lack of appropriate clothing, lack of supervision, lack of protection and/or being left alone - 3.
+Emotional: Lack of confidence and self-es-teem, being withdrawn and anxious; being demand-ing and attention seeking; poor communication skills. - 4.
+Sexual: Sexual knowledge inappropriate for the age of the child or young person; sexualised behaviour.

-If signs of abuse are recognised it must be immediately reported to the Safeguarding Officer and documented as a concern.
-The Safeguarding Officers will then discuss and agree a decision and document the reasons clearly on the form, taking action accordingly.
-If uncertain, advice will be immediately sought from the relevant agencies (thirtyone:eight, Social Services or Police).
+If signs of abuse are recognised it must be immediately reported to the Safeguarding Team and documented as a concern.
+The Safeguarding Lead will then discuss and agree a decision and document the reasons clearly on the form, taking action accordingly.
+If uncertain, advice will immediately be sought from the relevant agencies (thirtyone:eight, Social Services or Police).